Category Archives: Disney

 The romantic intention of uniting Andrew and Lori is obvious from the start and the pair have decent chemistry.
 Lori is a Snow White type character, whistling and prancing through her garden befriending any animal who languishes near her.

-Deemed a witch by neighborhood kids who are terrified by her healing powers she doesn’t look the part.
-With golden hair and attractive features, she is more Rapunzel than the wicked witch of the West.
+Deemed a witch by neighborhood kids terrified by her healing powers she doesn’t look the part.
+With golden hair and attractive features, she is more Rapunzel than the Wicked Witch of the West.

-Andrew is a masculine character we’ve seen time and time again in stories.
+Andrew is a masculine character we’ve seen in stories.
 Widowed, he has lost faith in humanity and god alike living a sad existence with his housekeeper and kids.

 To nobody’s surprise, in the end, Andrew, Lori, the kids, Thomasina, and the housekeeper all ride off into the sunset as happy as clams.